Mom Shares Startling Photos Of Her Son Before And After He Became Addicted To Heroin

 “I have learned along this path that so many people and families deal with the same heartache but just do not talk about it.
 This is a true issue in our world today that we need to pull together and focus on to fix instead of the government worrying about and spending all their money on throwing each other under the bus.
 Update…..
 Cody is still homeless in Las Vegas and I have not heard from him in weeks now.
 Hearing how bad he is doing is hard but not hearing at all is worse.”

 As The Inquisitr previously reported, drug overdose is now considered one of the leading causes of premature deaths in America.
-In the year 2016 alone, 63,000 Americans died from overdose, which averages to about 174 deaths per day.
-Now it’s not just the commonly discussed drugs like meth, cocaine and heroin that is claiming lives.
+In the year 2016 alone, 63,000 Americans died from an overdose, which averages to about 174 deaths per day.
+Now it’s not just the commonly discussed drugs like meth, cocaine, and heroin that is claiming lives.
 In fact, it’s actually fentanyl that is considered to be America’s number one deadliest drug, leading to tens of thousands of deaths every year, these are most often accidental overdoses.
 Law enforcement has highly vocal about the dangers of this drug in recent years.